rehierl/abstract-properties/13-x-document-trees/13-0-document-trees/2-1-ordered-doctree-order.md

                            child nodes  |
 ```

+Note that `(fs .. ps)`, `(ns .. ls)` and `(fc .. lc)` denote sequences of nodes
+such that each node in it may still be connected to their former first child.

 Depending on the relationship between node `n` and its neighbors, the resulting
-graph, after the explicit addition of a child order, has the following patterns.
+graph, after the embedding of a child order, has the following patterns.

 ```
 root       1-st child of p    n-th child of p  |  base pattern